OferE/bit2c/Readme.md

 ## running the tests

 If you want to run the tests that require access to the private API you should define 2 environment variables:
-* BIT2C_KEY - your bit2c key
+1. BIT2C_KEY - your bit2c key
-* BIT2C_SECRET - your bit2c key
+2. BIT2C_SECRET - your bit2c key

+These keys can be taken from your bit2c account.
+Just login -> API tab -> generate new.

-Warning - these keys grant access to your bit2c account! keep them safe!
+Warning! - these keys grant access to your bit2c account! keep them safe!

 For running the tests just use:
 <pre><code>